 I am Lee Boyce.
 I'm a writer, strength trainer, and ex-athlete.
 I mainly work with not-so-slight-at-heart clients for strength, general conditioning, corrective training, sports performance and muscle development.
 I currently spend my time writing tonnes of articles, training clients, doing media, giving the odd seminar, and just being a self-proclaimed junkie on all things training.
-I’m a contributing author for Men's Fitness magazine, along with Testosterone Magazine (www.tnation.com) and many other fitness mags.
+I’m a contributing author for a number of popular fitness magazines including Men's Health, Men's Fitness, TNATION, Inside Fitness, and Bodybuilding.com.
 You can read many of my articles on this website.

 While attending university for Kinesiology studies, I ran varsity track and field as a sprinter and long jumper.
 I competed at the National level.

 During the time I was still in school, I received my first training certification, and I felt accomplished.
 Time passed, and after receiving my second training certification, that feeling of accomplishment went away stupid-fast.

 I realized that “trainers” in my city and country were a dime a dozen, so the typical in-class form of instruction alone wouldn’t cut it.

 Say you’ve got 20 personal trainers in a given commercial gym.